kode54/Keppy-s-MIDI-Driver/README.md

 - Note off event and sound effects disabler settings
 - Better UI for the configurator

+## System requirements
+- A CPU that supports CMPXCHG8b, running at 166MHz
+- 32MB of RAM (for basic soundfonts)
+- Microsoft Visual C++ 2013 & .NET Framework 4.0
+- Windows XP SP3 or greater

 ## Are you trying to overshadow the original project?
 Absolutely no, Kode54's driver is better than mine tho.
 (His code is more cleaner, and way more stable)